falkr/ttm4115/pages/prep-interactions.md

 So what to do about this?
-If you only provide the sequence diagrams above, it is not clear how an implementation should respond in this situation, i.e., when an alarm is both confirmed and cancelled.
+If you only provide the sequence diagrams above, it is not clear how an implementation should respond in this situation, i.e., when an alarm is both confirmed and canceled.
 In this case, you need to find out what the application should do.
-Depending on what kind of alarm it is, the stopping may overrule the confirmation, or vice-versa.
+Depending on what kind of alarm it is, the stopping may overrule the confirmation, or vice versa.
 The diagram *Confirm and Stop* shows one way to address the mixed initiative, using a simple comment.

 ---